-Preheat oven to 220°C. Cover an oven tray with a sheet of baking paper or spray well with non stick baking spray.
+Preheat oven to 220°C conventional.
+Cover an oven tray with a sheet of baking paper or spray well with non stick baking spray.

-Bake for about 15 - 20 minutes until starting to colour pale golden.
-Check they are cooked through and cool on a wire rack, covered with a clean tea towel (this keeps the scones lovely and soft).
+Bake for 15 - 20 minutes, until cooked through and pale golden.
+Cool on a wire rack, covered with a clean tea towel (this keeps the scones lovely and soft).

-Cut in half and spread with butter, jam and whipped cream whilst still warm.
+Cut in half and serve warm with butter, jam and whipped cream.

-· To make a cinnamon pinwheel scone, mix 2 teaspoons cinnamon with 3/4 cup caster sugar.
+• To make cinnamon pinwheel scones, mix 2 teaspoons cinnamon with 3/4 cup Chelsea Caster Sugar.
 Lay the dough mixture out flat on a well floured bench.
-Pat out to be a rectangle approximately 30 x 20 cm.
+Pat out to a rectangle approximately 30cm x 20cm.
 Sprinkle the cinnamon mixture over the surface.
 Roll up from the long side into a sausage shape then cut into slices.
-Lay the slices on a prepared tray so they just touch each other, cook and cool as above.
-The lovely sticky cinnamon filling can be quite hot so remember to cool them down before biting in.
+Lay the slices on a prepared tray so they just touch each other.
+Cook as above.
+The lovely sticky cinnamon filling can be quite hot so allow to cool a little before tucking in!